 What is credit repair, exactly?

-When performed by for-profit companies, credit repair is a process during which the company will dispute negative entries or errors on a consumer’s credit report.
-The company reviews reports from all three major credit reporting agencies, since each report may contain entries from different creditors, including credit card companies, collection agencies and other lenders.
+Performed by for-profit companies, credit repair is a process during which the company will dispute negative entries or errors on a consumer’s credit report.
+The company reviews reports from all three major credit reporting agencies.
+Each report may contain entries from different creditors, including credit card companies, collection agencies and other lenders.

 You may need to provide documentation.

 Simply saying something is an error on a credit report isn’t enough.
 In some cases you will need to provide proof that you are not responsible for the debt.
 For example, if a consumer has been through a divorce and their former spouse’s debt shows up on their report, they would have to provide the paperwork showing how the debts were divided.

 While credit repair may ultimately yield a higher credit score, there’s a chance it won’t last.
 The credit reporting agencies remove items that are in dispute from the consumer’s credit report while the dispute is active.
 This may cause the credit score to rise.
 However, if the disputed item is found valid and not permanently removed from the report, the score will go back down.